A Foodie’s Travel Itinerary for Italy

 The Amalfi Coast is all about the views, and getting there adds to the excitement.
 From Naples, we drive south along the highway, then onto the winding roads of Sorrento and its long mountain tunnel.
 Positano, most famous for its incredible coastal views, is our first destination on the Amalfi Coast.
 It also has some of the region’s top hotels, including Le Sirenuse, with its Michelin-starred restaurant, La Sponda.
 It’s not cheap by any means, but well worth the 5-star experience.
 Down on the beach, there are some great restaurants including Chez Black and Le Tre Sorelle–both highly rated and right beside each other.
 From Positano, you can easily make day trips to Amalfi, Ravello, Scala and others.

 A foodie’s trip to Rome is akin to the Camino de Santiago pilgrimage in Spain.
 Within the ancient city and its grand architecture lie restaurants that combine fresh ingredients into simple dishes.
-Perhaps the best example is the classic Roman dish, Cacio e pepe (cheese and pepper).
+Among the best food in Rome is the classic Roman dish, Cacio e pepe (cheese and pepper).
 This dish is made with 3 ingredients – black pepper, pecorino romano cheese, and pasta (normally spaghetti).
 A gastronomic euphoria takes over when these ingredients combine to create a dish that has been indulged since ancient Roman times.

 Roman food also has the adept ability to use “poor man’s” ingredients known as quinto quarto.
 These are the animal parts that are often frowned upon including tongue, tripe, brain, and liver.
 If you’re adventurous, you’ll enjoy trying these dishes.
 If you’re a picky eater, why not give quinto quarto a try under the adage ‘when in Rome!’